veertuinc/anka-docs/content/en/docs/Getting Started/macos.md

 usage: /usr/local/bin/anka-controller [start|stop|restart|status|logs]
 ```
 When `sudo anka-controller start` is executed, the script will use `launchd` to load the daemon: `/Library/LaunchDaemons/com.veertu.anka.controller.plist`.
  - The Anka Controller & Registry run script is `/usr/local/bin/anka-controllerd`.
 This file acts as a run script **and configuration file**.
 You can modify it to change the default ports used by adding the proper option or ENV.
-For example, if you want to run the registry on a different port and use 127.0.0.1, you would add the following above the `"$CONTROLLER_BIN"` line ([reference](https://ankadocs.veertu.com/docs/anka-build-cloud/configuration-reference)):
+For example, if you want to run the Registry on a different port and use 127.0.0.1, you would add the following above the `"$CONTROLLER_BIN"` line ([reference](https://ankadocs.veertu.com/docs/anka-build-cloud/configuration-reference)):
     ```shell
     export ANKA_ANKA_REGISTRY="http://127.0.0.1:8081"
     export ANKA_REGISTRY_LISTEN_ADDRESS=":8081"